 This could also have a positive impact on unemployment, at least regionally, as construction workers – often seen as one of the hardest hit economic sectors in the Great Recession – are put to work to rebuild hard-hit communities.

 Of those estimated $50 billion in losses caused by Hurricane Sandy, only a fraction of those losses – between $10 and $20 billion – were insured.
-That means thousands of property owners could be looking at covering their expenses completely out of pocket, or fighting long-term battles with their insurance providers such as La Capitale, like we saw in the aftermath of Hurricane Katrina.
+That means thousands of property owners could be looking at covering their expenses completely out of pocket, or fighting long-term battles with their insurance providers, like we saw in the aftermath of Hurricane Katrina.

 But it doesn’t stop there.
 Although New Jersey Governor Chris Christie signed an executive order last week preventing insurers from levying huge deductibles on homeowners, you may not be so lucky.
 While some states – like Florida – have laws in place that don’t allow private insurance companies from hiking your rates to cover losses elsewhere, not every state has such protections.

 What does that mean for you?
 When insurers are forced to pay out large sums of money – that eat away at their capital reserves – they try to find ways to recoup their losses.
 That often turns into insurers turning to state regulatory boards, asking for permission to increase insurance rates and your premiums.
 Hurricanes and other large-scale natural disasters often give insurers leverage in getting their rate increases passed.

 In times of trouble, we’ve come to depend on charities like the Red Cross and Salvation Army to do what the federal government cannot – give regular citizens a chance to lend a hand to people hundreds or even thousands of miles away.